randym32/Anki.Vector.PackageInstaller/README.md

 #### System Defined Variables
 The package tool makes these variables available for templates and scripts:
-- OPKG_ROOT_DIR: The directory where package tool specific files and meta data are maintained.
-Default: /etc/vector-pkg.py

 - OPKG_NAME: Name of package being deployed or run.
 - OPKG_REL_NUM: Release number of the package being deployed or run.
 - OPKG_ACTION: The action being done using package tool, like install, start etc.
-- OPKG_INSTALL_STEP: Package installation process has multiple steps like pre_deploy,targets,symlinks,post_deploy etc. These options correspond to the deployment options specified in the manifest.
-- OPKG_STAGE_DIR: The location where a package is extracted prior to starting the deployment steps, and, it will be available begining the step "targets".
-- OPKG_DEPLOY_TS: A timestamp used to track a deployment session across packages.
+- OPKG_TS: A timestamp used to track a deployment session across packages.
-- OPKG_META_LATEST: Content of existing Latest.meta for the package.
-- OPKG_META_PREVIOUS: Content of existing Previous.meta for the package.

 #### Externally Provided Variables
 To make these variable available to templates and scripts, they must be defined in the manifest as in the following example: